julzaza/wildwitchherbs/_posts/2025-09-23-fertility-rites-vlach-danube-folklore.md

 ## Echoes Across Cultures
 Similar milk-based fertility rites appear in **ancient Greece** and among the **Romani** of the Balkans, suggesting a much older Indo-European root for this practice.

-In Vlaska Magija traditions, fire was used to ensure fertile harvest and to keep sickness away.

-Learn more about this **[Eastern Serbia Firewalkers and St. John Pegan Ritual](/eastern-serbia-firewalkers/)**.
+In Vlaska Magija traditions, fire was used to ensure fertile harvest and to keep sickness away, as explored in **[Eastern Serbia Firewalkers and St. John Pegan Ritual](/eastern-serbia-firewalkers/)**.

 ---